Tips and Tricks to See Theatre for Cheap in NYC

 Expand Beyond Broadway

-In my personal experience, the best and cheapest way to get more theatre in your life is to cast your eyes beyond the Great White Way and explore what some of the cityโ€™s smaller companies have to offer.
-Many of my all-time favorite theatrical experiences came from attending grungy new operas in repurposed Bushwick warehouses or cramming into old church basements uptown to see inventive takes on Shakespearean classics.
+The cheapest way to see more theatre is to cast your eyes beyond Broadway and explore some of the city’s smaller companies.
+You can have a unique experience attending a grungy new opera in a repurposed Bushwick warehouse.
+If that’s not your style try cramming into old church basements for inventive takes on Shakespearean classics.

-Though often (but not always!) lacking the enormous budgets and glitzy special effects of Broadway shows, these types of companies feature incredible performances on a more intimate scale than can be achieved in 500-seat Broadway houses.
-Many sell tickets in the $15-40 rangeโ€”and, as a bonus, their small size makes it easier to befriend box office workers, performers, and even artistic directors who may be able to offer you even greater discounts.
+These companies feature incredible performances on an intimate scale.
+Many sell tickets in the $15-40 range—and, as a bonus, their small size makes it easier to befriend box office workers, performers, and even artistic directors who may be able to offer you even greater discounts.

 Make Friends in the Industry

 Life in the theatre is all about connections.
-Making friends with the people you meet at shows is a great way to both find new shows to go see (just check their social media or chat them up to see what theyโ€™re working on next) and also potentially to snag comp tickets so that you can attend their performances for free.
+Making friends with the people you meet at shows is a great way to both find new shows to go see (just check their social media or chat them up to see what they’re working on next) and also potentially to snag comp tickets so that you can attend their performances for free.

-If you work in the industry, itโ€™s also worthwhile to try to connect with as many theatre companies as you can.
-Having a company decline an audition or a script youโ€™ve submitted is a common occurrence, but sometimes theyโ€™ll sweeten the sting of rejection by adding your name to their comp lists when papering the house for press nights.
+If you work in the industry, it’s also worthwhile to try to connect with as many theatre companies as you can.
+Having a company decline an audition or a script you’ve submitted is a common occurrence, but sometimes they’ll sweeten the sting of rejection by adding your name to their comp lists when papering the house for press nights.

 At the end of the day, live theatre is no theatre without an audience, and theatre companies want you there just as much as you want to be there.
-So by all means, make use of all the discounts you can while taking advantage of the cityโ€™s gloriously diverse and utterly unparalleled buffet of theatrical offerings.
+So by all means, make use of all the discounts you can while taking advantage of the city’s gloriously diverse and utterly unparalleled buffet of theatrical offerings.
+There are plenty of opportunities to see theatre for cheap!

 Faye Chou